 The Company leases its principal office under a lease that can be cancelled after three years with proper notice per the lease and an amortized schedule of adjustments that will be due to the landlord.
 The lease extends five years and expires January 2018.
+The Company has begun negotiations to sign an extended or new lease to remain in the same principal offices.
 In addition to rent, the Company pays real estate taxes and repairs and maintenance on the leased property.
-Rent expense was \$16,895 and \$16,750 for the three months ended March 31, 2017 and March 31, 2016 respectively.
+Rent expense was \$16,114 and \$33,008 for the three and six months ended June 30, 2017 and was \$17,000 and \$33,750 for the three and six months ended June 30, 2016, respectively.